makermovement/WebResearcherJS/src/README.md

-## editor.js:
+## [*] editor.js:
 Implements a draggable sticky note with a furnished editor from pelljs.
-Does not run on websites such as github.com which prevent script-src additions.

 <img width=400px src="editor.png">

 ## editor-light.js:
 No external packages are used.
-Runs on all the webpages.
-Very simple sticky note interface
+Very simple sticky note interface.
+Script has not been updated since June 06,2021.
+Superseded by editor.js

 <img width=400px src="editor-light.png">